 It must be noted that confidence levels (e.g. 95%) depend on the assumed statistical distribution of the data and are calculated differently for one-dimensional (1D) and two-dimensional (2D) quantities.
-In the context of this standard, which assumes normal distribution of error, the 95% confidence level for 1D quantities (e.g. depth) is defined as 1.96 x standard deviation, and the 95% confidence level for 2D quantities (e.g. position) is defined as 2.45 x standard deviation.
+In the context of this standard, which assumes normal distribution of error, the 95% confidence level for 1D quantities (e.g. depth) is defined as 1.96 x standard deviation.
+The 95% confidence level for 2D quantities (e.g. position) is defined as 2.45 x standard deviation where the largest standard deviation of the x or y axis is used.